 If you’re familiar with the SAT, then you know that your best score is a combination of multiple tests.
 Do medical schools do the same for MCAT retakes, superscoring your best subsection scores together into one?
 We’ll cover all these questions today.

-[01:21] How Medical Schools View Multiple Scores
+[01:21] How Medical Schools View Multiple MCAT Scores

-I think where the biggest confusion comes from is that students take the SAT and think they can take it ten times.
-Then they take the highest score from those ten takes and that will be their SAT score.
-That’s the rule and sort of the standard.
+I think where the biggest confusion comes from is that students can take the SAT ten times, and then they take the highest score from those ten takes, and that will be their SAT score.
+That’s the rule and sort of the standard with the SAT

 But when it comes to MCAT, it doesn’t work that way.
 Bryan adds that when it comes to the MCAT, all of your scores are reported to the med schools.
 This means every single time you’ve taken the MCAT except if you void your score.
 Voiding is not reported to med schools.When it comes to the MCAT, all of your scores are reported to medical schools.
 Except if you void your score.Click To Tweet

 So all of your scores are reported.
-What medical schools are going to do with multiple scores is whatever they well please.
+What medical schools are going to do with multiple scores is whatever they please.
 There is no rule that they have to follow.
 It’s not like there is an AAMC mandate of what to do with multiple MCAT scores.
 So, they’re just going to see all of them and take the most recent or the highest.
 If they’re looking for a reason to reject you, they take the lowest.
 They can actually do whatever they want.Individual medical schools can actually handle multiple MCAT scores however they want to.
 There's no rule.Click To Tweet

-[03:27] When You’re Considering a Retake
+[03:27] When You’re Considering an MCAT Retake

-When you’re thinking about retakes, for instance, if you have a score right on the edge, say your goal is a 508 and you got a 507, they're always going to get to see that 507.
+When you’re thinking about an MCAT retake, for instance, if you have a score right on the edge, say your goal is a 508, but you got a 507.
+They’re always going to get to see that 507.
 It doesn’t go away if you get a higher score later.
-Generally speaking, it doesn’t get super scored with anything else.
+Generally speaking, it doesn’t get superscored with anything else.

 [04:10] Behind-the-Scenes in the TMDSAS Application

-I did an episode on The Premed Years Podcast where I talked to the people behind the Texas application.
+I did an episode on The Premed Years where I talked to the people behind the Texas application.
 They gave a little behind-the-scenes on how the information is portrayed to the medical schools.
 Every single data point that gets entered into your application gets sent to the medical school.
 And the medical school has their own software and their own filters to look at that information however they want to look at it.

-Think of an Excel sheet and your MCAT scores are all lined up there.
-There's four different columns for your different sections and fifth column for your total score.
-They may sort by total score and look at the highest one and say that’s great.
+Think of an Excel sheet, and your MCAT scores are all lined up there.
+There are four different columns for your different sections and a fifth column for your total score.
+The medical schools can sort by total score, look at the highest one, and say that’s great.
 Or they may take your scores and have another column that takes the average of those scores.
 Or they may have some algorithm that looks at those different sections and considers some kind of superscore.

 Additionally, some of them also look at your most recent plus your trends.
 So if you’ve got a 510 and wanted a 520, you had to retake it and you got a 508, it’s still a great score but now you have a negative trend.

 When we talk to advisors at these premed conferences, they are considering the judgment that you display in taking or retaking the MCAT.
-And if you say you thought your score was superscored and didn’t realize it wasn’t, then that shows you didn’t do the research for how multiple scores are treated.
+If you say you thought your score was superscored and didn’t realize it wasn’t, then that shows you didn’t do the research about how multiple scores are treated.
 Medical schools want to see that you’re a serious student who understood the MCAT, took it seriously, and did it right the first time, or at most, the second time.
 So this would show you’re displaying some poor judgment.Medical schools want to see that you're a serious student who understood the MCAT, took it seriously, and did it right the first time, or at most, the second time.Click To Tweet

 Listen to Other Episodes